kouroshHakha/fist/README.md

 **Fine-tuning and Evaluating the goal-conditioned VAE:**
 The configs for fine-tuning the skill prior and evaluating with the semi-parametric approach are located under `spril/configs/few_shot_imitation_learning`.

 For fine-tuning, the config file should include a checkpoint path referring back to the pre-trained model.
 The `checkpt_path` keyword under `model_config` dictionary in the config file (`conf.py`) is the intended variable for this.
 The flag `--resume` selects which checkpoint epoch to use for this.
+For example, to run the "Microwave-Kettle-\textbf{Top Burner}-Light Switch" experiment on the kitchen environment, you should uncomment line 55 in spirl/configs/few_shot_imitation_learning/kitchen/hierarchical_cl_gc_demo_topknob2_finetune_vae/conf.py

 Other important parameters in the config file include `fewshot_data`,  `fewshot_batch_size`, and `finetune_vae` which determine the settings for fine-tuning.
 An example command would look like the following: